pranityadav19/Heart-Disease-Prediction/README.md

 ## 📌 Project Overview
 - **Goal**: Classify whether a patient has heart disease (1) or not (0).
 - **Why it matters**: Heart disease is the leading cause of death worldwide, responsible for ~18M deaths annually (WHO, 2024).
-Accurate early prediction can empower preventive healthcare, reduce hospitalizations, and lower costs:contentReference[oaicite:1]{index=1}.
+Accurate early prediction can empower preventive healthcare, reduce hospitalizations, and lower costs
 - **Approach**: Clean and merge datasets, engineer meaningful clinical features, build machine learning models, and evaluate them using accuracy, precision, recall, and AUC.

 ---